 Dr. Yuval Nir, Ph.D.

-Department of Physiology and Pharmacology Sackler Faculty of Medicine
+E-mail: ynir@post.tau.ac.il

-E-mail: ynir@post.tau.ac.il URL: http://medicine.mytau. org/nir/
+URL: http://medicine.mytau.

+org/nir/

 Sleep and Its Relation to Cognition

 Sleep is a universal behavior that is present across the animal kingdom.
 We spend a third of our lives sleeping, disconnected from the world around us.
 Our sleep is closely regulated so that when we are sleep deprived, we ultimately compensate with longer, deeper sleep.
 Sleep helps our cognitive performance, promoting learning and memory consolidation.
 Lack of sleep immediately affects our cognition, mood, and health.
 All this suggests that sleep is essential, but what exactly is it about brain activity during sleep that is so crucial for restoring our normal cognition?